 txH2O highlight: How does water quality monitoring work?
 Read more.

 Previously listed events may be canceled or postponed to comply with Texas A&M University and the Centers for Disease Control and Prevention (CDC) directives designed to protect public health.

 Conservation Matters publishes timely information about water and natural resources news and research at universities and organizations in Texas.
 If you have information for possible inclusion in Conservation Matters, please contact Kerry Halladay at firstname.lastname@example.org.
 All submissions may be edited for grammar and style.

-As a project specialist for the Texas A&M Natural Resources Institute, Brittany builds strategies and works with our Institute partners to grow recognition for our research and products while building on fundamental Insti…
+As a program manager for partnerships for the Texas A&M Natural Resources Institute, Brittany builds strategies and works with our Institute partners to grow recognition for our research and products while building on fun…